HSC-7

-HSC-7 Helicopter Sea Combat Squadron Seven, also known as the Dusty Dogs, is a United States Navy helicopter squadron located at Naval Station Norfolk.
+Helicopter Sea Combat Squadron Seven (HSC-7), also known as the Dusty Dogs, is a United States Navy helicopter squadron located at Naval Station Norfolk, Virginia.
 They are attached to Carrier Air Wing Three and deploy aboard USS Dwight D. Eisenhower.

 History

-HSC-7 traces its lineage to the second of two squadrons which have borne the designation Helicopter Antisubmarine Squadron SEVEN (HS-7).
-That Squadron which has become HSC-7 was established on December 15, 1969.
+HSC-7 traces its lineage to the second of two squadrons which have borne the designation Helicopter Antisubmarine Squadron Seven (HS-7).
+That squadron which has become HSC-7 was established on 15 December 1969.

 1956–1966

-The first squadron designated HS-7 was established on April 2, 1956 at Naval Air Station Norfolk, Virginia for the purpose of harbor defense.
+The first squadron designated Helicopter Anti-Submarine Squadron 7 or HS-7 was established on 2 April 1956 at Naval Air Station Norfolk, Virginia for the purpose of harbor defense.
 The squadron was known as the "Big Dippers" and flew the HSS-1 Seabat.
 By 1960 the squadron had been assigned the role of Antisubmarine Warfare in support of fleet ships.
 The squadron deployed aboard USS Valley Forge flying the autopilot equipped HSS-1N Seabat giving it the ability to operate at night and in marginal weather. in September 1962 the squadron's helicopters were re-designated the SH-34J Seabat in compliance with the 1962 United States Tri-Service aircraft designation system.
-From at least January 1965 (and probably before that), until it was disestablished on May 31, 1966, it was deployed aboard USS Randolph, used Sikorsky SH-3A Sea King helicopters, and was known as "The Big Dippers."
+From at least January 1965 (and probably before that), until it was disestablished on 31 May 1966, it was deployed aboard USS Randolph, used Sikorsky SH-3A Sea King helicopters, and was known as "The Big Dippers."

 1969–1980

-On December 15, 1969, the second squadron designated HS-7 and the squadron which has become HSC-7 was established at NAS Quonset Point, Rhode Island.
+On 15 December 1969, the second squadron designated HS-7 and the squadron which has become HSC-7 was established at NAS Quonset Point, Rhode Island.
 It was equipped with the Sikorsky SH-3D Sea King and it adopted the name "Big Dippers" in honor of the previous HS-7.
 During a respite between cruises in 1970–71, the squadron held a naming contest, resulting in the "Big Dippers" becoming the 'Shamrocks'.
 In 1973, HS-7 joined Carrier Air Wing Three (CVW-3), changed homeport to Naval Air Station Jacksonville, Florida, with assignment to USS Saratoga, and transitioned to the venerable SH-3H Sea King helicopter.